Skip to main navigation menu Skip to main content Skip to site footer

 Articles

-Vol 10 No 2: Embodied Inequalities of the Anthropocene
+Vol. 10 No. 2: Embodied Inequalities of the Anthropocene

 Situating Latin American Critical Epidemiology in the Anthropocene: The Case of COVID-19 Vaccines and Indigenous Collectives in Brazil and Mexico